Below are some of the most common questions on tax obligations in relation to recruiting foreign employees.

 Lõõtsa 8a, Tallinn 15176

-There is an excellent tool available for the employers to easily check an employee’s tax-residency on the Estonian Tax and Customs Board website (Mitteresidentsuse kontrollimine).
+There is an excellent tool available for the employers to easily check an employee’s tax-residency (mitteresidentsuse kontrollimine) on the website of the Estonian Tax and Customs Board.

 If an employee does NOT become an Estonian tax resident